gvansickle/ucg/README.md

 ### Supported OSes and Distributions

-UniversalCodeGrep should build and function anywhere there's a `gcc` 4.9 or greater available.
-It has been tested on the following OSes/distros:
+UniversalCodeGrep should build and function anywhere the prerequisites are available.
+It has been built and tested on the following OSes/distros:

 - Linux
-  - Ubuntu 15.04 (with gcc 4.9.2, the current default compiler on this distro)
+  - Ubuntu 15.04
+  - CentOS 7
+  - Fedora 22
+  - Fedora 23
+  - RHEL 7
+  - SLE 12
+  - openSUSE 13.2
+  - openSUSE Leap 42.1
-- Windows 7 + Cygwin 64-bit (with gcc 4.9.3, the current default compiler on this distro)
+- Windows 7 + Cygwin 64-bit (Note however that speed here is comparable to `ag`)

 ## Usage